BrentGrammer/BM-Ramius/README.md

 [Mockup Diagrams](https://drive.google.com/open?id=1cHTKMHQuKKNleMhWfOqUIStSAGrBiE9B)

-Front end implementation for a newsletter sign up form.
+Front end implementation for a newsletter sign up form with validation and styling.

 ### To Start the program:
 - clone project